kieranjessup/kieranjessup.github.io/src/content/blog/btl1-certification.md

   - certification
   - blue
 ogImage: ""
-description: This is the example description of the example post.
+description: My experience with the BTL1 certification
 ---

 ## Preparing for the BTL1 Exam